Luis María Uribe: Real Madrid

 Uribe was born on 17 October 1906 in Urduliz, Biscay.
 When he finished high school he moved to Madrid in 1924, at the age of 18, to study medicine, settling in a boarding house.
 Whilst in the capital, he joined the ranks of Sociedad Gimnástica before being signed by Real Madrid.
 He was a pure amateur and coincided with the arrival of the first professional that Madrid had: José María Peña.
-In the quarterfinals of the 1927 Copa del Rey, he scored once in a 4–1 victory over CE Europa, but the team lost in the semifinals to Real Unión.
+In the quarterfinals of the 1927 Copa del Rey, he scored three goals in a 8–1 victory tie break match over CE Europa, but the team eventually lost in the semifinals to Real Unión.

 In total, he scored 60 goals in just 57 competitive matches, including 24 goals in 26 cup matches between 1926 and 1929.
 He left Madrid in 1929, the same year in which the national first division was founded, with Uribe playing only one such match with the white team, on 16 June 1929 in a 2–0 victory against Arenas Club de Getxo.